 27. Elias Howe, the inventor of the sewing machine had a dream where cannibals were going to cook him.
 In the dream, their spears had holes at the tip that they raised up and down.
 This inspired him for the breakthrough of the machine, putting a hole at the tip instead of the base.

-28. In ancient Greece, throwing an apple to a woman was considered a marriage proposal.
+28. In ancient Greece, throwing an apple to a woman was surprisingly normal and it meant a marriage proposal.

 29. After World War 2, Rod Serling (the creator of The Twilight Zone) made money testing military parachutes.
 On one occasion, he made $1,000 testing a jet ejection seat that had killed the previous three testers.

 30. A gold miner named Burro Schmidt started digging a tunnel through the Mojave Desert mountains to safely transport his ore to the smelter.
 He completed the tunnel in 38 years, moving 5,800 tons of granite with a pick.
 In the meantime, a road was built so he never used the tunnel.

 The ‘Johnson Treatment’ was President Lyndon Johnson’s own particular brand of persuasion.
 He used to urinate or expose his penis during conversations to establish dominance.

 32. The Indonesian flag is nearly the same as the Dutch flag, but with the bottom third and blue strip removed.
 After 138 years of Dutch rule, youths removed a Dutch flag tore off the blue strip and re-hoisted it as an Indonesian flag in 1945 (War of Independence 1945-1949).

 33. In 2016, a forest service officer named Brad Treat took a blind turn while mountain biking at 30 mph.
 He crashed into a large grizzly bear that was sitting on the trail and was immediately mauled to death in response to the collision.